Carrera DIGITAL 132 Aston Martin V12 Vantage GT3

 Carrera DIGITAL 132 Aston Martin V12 Vantage GT3 "AMR Bilstein, No.97", Silverstone 2013

-The successor to the Aston Martin DBR(S)9 (no stranger to Carrera ), which has been used in racing since 2006, entered the GT3 arena in 2012 with a V12 engine and 6-liter displacement, delivering around 600 hp and 700 Nm, as a competitor to the Porsche 911, Audi R8 and Mercedes SLS.
-Of course, a slightly slimmed-down road version is also available for real fans.
+The successor to the Aston Martin DBR(S)9 ( Carrera no stranger to Carrera us), which has been used in racing since 2006 Carrera , entered the GT3 arena in 2012 with a V12 engine and 6-liter displacement, delivering approximately 600 hp and 700 Nm, as a competitor to the Porsche 911, Audi R8, and Mercedes SLS.
+For true fans, a slightly stripped-down road version is of course also available.

-This model in the familiar yellow and blue Bilstein design is the result of a technical cooperation between the vehicle manufacturer Aston-Martin and the suspension specialist Bilstein.
-Entries in the German VLN series, particularly with a focus on the 24-hour Nürburgring, were not bad for the V12 Vantage for a re-start. in 2013, they were able to achieve 10th place overall in the 24-hour race.
-This Carrera1:32 scale model has been driven in the British Blacpain Endurance Series, in which Aston Martin is committed to becoming a works team.
-New entries in the 24-hour races at Spa and the Nürburgring are planned.
+This model, featuring the familiar yellow-and-blue Bilstein design, is the result of a technical collaboration between the vehicle manufacturer Aston Martin and the suspension specialist Bilstein.
+Competitions in the German VLN series, particularly with a focus on the 24 Hours of Nürburgring, turned out quite well for the V12 Vantage as a comeback.
+In 2013, it managed to secure a 10th place overall finish in the 24-hour race.
+This Carrera1:32 Carrerascale model was raced in the British Blancpain Endurance Series, where Aston Martin is building up a factory team.
+New entries are planned for the 24-hour races at Spa and the Nürburgring.

-Optics: Yellow and blue is easy to spot on the Carreratrack.
-The new Aston Martin looks good in the field of GT cars.
-I like the front view with the slit-eyed headlights and the huge rear spoiler.
-From the side view, the space between the tires and the wheel arch is still a little too big.
+Appearance: The yellow-and-blue livery stands Carrera out clearly on the Carrera track.
+The new Aston Martin looks good among the GT cars.
+I like the front view with the slanted headlights and the huge rear spoiler.
+From the side, the gap between the tires and the wheel wells is still a bit too wide.

-Technology: Actually all familiar components, even if the vehicle is new.
+Technical details: Actually, all familiar components, even though the car itself is new.

-The front lights are white, bright enough and hardly shine inwards.
-The blue rear lights are red.
-The brake light in particular is easily recognizable.
+The headlights are white, bright enough, and barely shine inward.
+The taillights, which appear blue, are actually red.
+The brake light, in particular, is highly visible.
 The tires have good grip.
-The tires are prototypically quite thin, grinding should be done with caution.
-Perhaps there will also be suitable Orthmänner or similar for the vehicle, the vehicle would have deserved it.
+True to the prototype, the tires are quite thin; skidding should be done with caution.
+Perhaps there will also be matching Orthmann parts or similar for this car; it certainly deserves them.

-Processing: In the area of the paintwork there are small - and I mean small - imperfections and an annoying imperfection on the left C-pillar.
-All other components, such as decals and the technical parts, are flawless and cleanly mounted.
+Workmanship: As for the paint job, there are minor—and I mean minor—imperfections and an annoying flaw on the left C-pillar.
+All other components, such as decals and technical parts, are flawless and neatly assembled.
 What I would have liked to change is the antenna.
-If it were made of flexible material, you could leave it on during the race without hesitation, but the slightly backward-standing antenna is very vulnerable.
+If it were made of flexible material, you could leave it on without hesitation during a race; as it is, the antenna, which sticks out slightly toward the rear, is very vulnerable.

-Driving behavior: The vehicle is a little heavy at 102 grams, but has a good ratio of wheelbase, length and width and can definitely compete in the GT series of Carrera .
-There is space in the chassis for tuning using weights.
-I find the handling with and without the magnet to be well-balanced, pleasant and lively.
+Handling: At 102 grams, the car is a bit heavy, but it has a good balance of wheelbase, length, and width and can Carreracertainly compete in the GT series Carrera .
+The chassis allows for tuning using weights.
+I find the handling with and without the magnet to be well-balanced, pleasant, and lively.

 CoMod Jörg